TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunSnappyHydraTests.md

 #### Running battery test using local.conf(with modifications in local.conf, as per requirement)

-One can also provide a local.conf while running the battery test, to set some global parameters or set multi-hosts parameters to run the test on multiple nodes.
+One can also provide a local.conf while running the battery test, for setting some global parameters or setting multi-hosts parameters to run the test on multiple nodes.

 ```
 export SNAPPYDATA_SOURCE_DIR=<product checkout dir>